Burglary Charges 2C:18-2

 Depending on a Defendant’s prior criminal history and the underlying facts of the their case they may be eligible for one of New Jersey’s diversionary programs.
 Those programs include the Pretrial Intervention Program (PTI) and Drug Court.
 Although both of these programs could keep a Defendant out of State prison only PTI can also keep a Defendant without being scarred with a criminal record as well.
 For more information on these programs please click the link.

 As you can tell from above the penalties for burglary in New Jersey can be absolutely devastating.
 These charges are extremely serious and carry life changing consequences if convicted.
-If you have been charged with car burglary, criminal trespassing, theft, theft by deception, harassment or stalking, the Law Offices of Proetta & Oliver can help.
-Our office serves all of Monmouth County including towns like Howell, Marlboro, Long Branch, Framingdale, Freehold, Belmar, Manasquan, Hazlet, Atlantic Highland and Matawan.
+If you have been charged with car burglary, criminal trespassing, theft, theft by deception, harassment or stalking, the criminal defense lawyers at The Law Offices of Proetta & Oliver can help.
+Our criminal law office serves all of Monmouth County including towns like Howell, Marlboro, Long Branch, Framingdale, Freehold, Belmar, Manasquan, Hazlet, Atlantic Highland and Matawan.
 To schedule a free initial consultation today please contact us directly at (732)858-6959.
 We are available around the clock as we fully understand that being charged with a criminal offense can be an extremely stressful time.